silveredgold/beta-censoring/docs/content/beta-safety.md

 #### Server

 You can customise more of how the server works than with Beta Safety including enabling/disabling entire integrations (like the WebSockets used by Beta Protection or the REST API), though in its current form this isn't always the easiest since it requires configuration files.

+You can also load assets (like stickers) from anywhere on your PC, no copying/moving required.
+Combine this with a more fine-grained control over censoring and you can tune the server to match how you want it to work.

 #### Clients